inspire-eu-validation/RETIRED-ats-view-wmts/README.md

 Abbreviation                     | Document name
 -------------------------------- | --------------------------------------------------
+INSPIRE <a name="ref_INSPIRE"></a> | [Directive 2007/2/EC of the European Parliament and of the Council of 14 March 2007 establishing an Infrastructure for Spatial Information in the European Community (INSPIRE)](http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32007L0002&from=EN)
 TG VS <a name="ref_TG_VS"></a>   | [Technical Guidance for the implementation of INSPIRE View Services 3.11](http://inspire.jrc.ec.europa.eu/documents/Network_Services/TechnicalGuidance_ViewServices_v3.11.pdf)
 IR NS <a name="ref_IR_NS"></a>   | [Commission Regulation (EC) No 976/2009 of 19 October 2009 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards the Network Services](http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32009R0976&from=EN)
 IR IOP <a name="ref_IR_IOP"><a/> | [COMMISSION REGULATION (EU) No 1089/2010 of 23 November 2010 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data sets and services](http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L:2010:323:FULL&from=EN)